-We will only accept a transaction request that is in writing or made by telephone, and that complies with Our requirements.
-We will not accept transaction requests by any other means, including, but not limited to, facsimile or e-mail.

-As described in the VIP Series prospectus, the Board of Trustees of the Funds has adopted policies and procedures to detect and prevent frequent trading in the shares of each of the VIP Series and to reject, without any prior notice, any purchase or exchange transaction if the Funds believe that the transaction is part of a market timing strategy.
-In order to protect Policyowners and to comply with the underlying Funds' policies, We have agreed to honor instructions from the Funds to restrict or prohibit further purchases or transfers of shares by any Policyowner that has been identified by the Funds as having violated its market timing policies.
-Accordingly, We may be required to reject any reallocation request, without any prior notice, that is determined by the Funds to be part of a market timing strategy.
+We will only accept a transaction request that is in writing or made by telephone, and complies with our requirements for such requests.
+We will not accept transaction requests by any other means, including, but not limited to, facsimile or e-mail requests.
+As described in the VIP Series prospectus, the Board of Trustees of the Funds has adopted policies and procedures to detect, deter and prevent frequent trading in the shares of the VIP Series and reject, without any prior notice, any purchase or exchange transaction if the Funds believe that the transaction is part of a market timing strategy.
+In order to protect Policyowners and to comply with the underlying Funds' policies, it is Our Policy to reject any reallocation request, without any prior notice, that appears to be part of a market timing strategy based upon the holding period of the investment, the amount of the investment being exchanged, and the Subaccounts involved.

-What Are the Risks to Policyowners of Frequent Reallocations?
+The Risks to Policyowners of Frequent Reallocations